Verify: Trump's 2017 executive order vs. Obama's 2011 executive order

 "With the Obama executive order, people could see the logic behind that,” said Branham.
 “It's harder for people to see the logic behind this.
 We're not seeing terrorists coming in from these countries."

-Former CIA Deputy Director Michael Morrell appeared on CBS This Morning on Monday and called Trump’s executive order "a recruitment boon for ISIS".
+Former CIA Deputy Director Michael Morrell appeared on CBS This Morning on Monday and called Trump’s executive order "a recruitment boom for ISIS".

 "I think the order is going to make the threat worse,” said Morell.